li-rongzhi/PDF-Extractor/README.md

 - Excel files for tables;
 - a txt file for all texts inside the PDF file.

-(ps: folders exists only if not empty)
+(ps: folder exists only if not empty)

 ### Installation: